elwazana/CS1XA3/Assign1/README.md

 	* Then the user must enter a word he/she wishes to replace
 	* Then the user must enter the word he/she wishes to replace with

-5. diff => Will create a diff.log file contained any differences between the local repository and the master repository, will also output the differences for viewing. [ cite: https://github.com/deleeuwj1/CS1XA3/blob/master/ProjectAnalyze.sh ]
+5. diff => Will create a diff.log file contained any differences between the local repository and the master repository, will also output the differences for viewing. [ cite: https://github.com/deleeuwj1/CS1XA3/blob/master/ProjectAnalyze.sh and https://stackoverflow.com/questions/9964823/how-to-check-if-a-file-is-empty-in-bash ]

 ### General Additional Features
 1. Selective Execution: